LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 - **Version 3.1 and older**
     - Xcode 9.2 or older
     - Swift 4.0 or older, or Objective-C
-- Read or are familiar with the **supported operating systems and devices**.
-For more information, see the [Systems Requirements and Language Support](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf) guide.

 ### Step 1: Install the SDK into your project